27 October 2020

 If any Assessor believes they may have a conflict of interest, they should seek independent legal advice regarding this.

-A dwelling can be certified under multiple Design categories, however separate assessment summary forms and Certificates of Category Compliance are required for each of the design categories to be certified.
+A dwelling can be certified under multiple Design categories when assessment is via the SDA Design Standard, however separate assessment summary forms and Certificates of Category Compliance are required for each of the design categories to be certified.